 Indian destinations affected due to Overtourism

 This high altitude desert is one of the most beautiful destinations in India.
 Whole Ladakh region is a photographer’s delight.
 More than a decade ago it was considered as an offbeat destination for adventure travelers.
-But after the release of movie 3 Idiots, Ladakh attracted lots of people.
+But after the release of the movie 3 Idiots, Ladakh attracted lots of people.

 People started traveling in groups and big travel companies started operating tours.
 With increased flight options it became accessible for everyone.
 I agree there should be no restriction to visit Ladakh but people should behave responsibly and the government should run some projects to save the ecosystem.

 Goa is a popular beach destination among Indian and foreign travelers.
 In the last few years, the number of tourists increased many folds.
-During the peak season of December and January, the number of tourist increases further.
+During the peak season of December and January, the number of tourists increases further.
 People litter the beaches and even though there is cleaning on popular beaches every day still a lot of stuff goes into the sea.

 Throwing garbage and drunk rowdy behavior of Indian men are two sore points.
 I am not saying foreign tourist behaves sensibly, some of them are creating other types of issues like drugs or involved in illegal activities.
-These mindless behavior is disturbing the social and ecological environment of Goa.
+This mindless behavior is disturbing the social and ecological environment of Goa.

 It is one of the must-visit places among foreign travelers who like to experience real India.
 At the same time, Varanasi is one of the most auspicious places for Hindus in India.
 In the last few years, the number of tourists increased many folds to Varanasi and due to this everywhere a small budget hotel has come up.

 The infrastructure of the world’s oldest city is not well prepared for such a large number of tourists.
-The sewage water is still disposed of in Ganga river without treatment, which is harmful to human beings as well as for animals & aqua life in the river.
+The sewage water is still disposed of in the Ganga river without treatment, which is harmful to human beings as well as for animals & aqua life in the river.

 Hills in North India

 Every year hills in north India see the heavy tourist inflow in months of May and June.
-The long queues of vehicles waiting to enter popular hill station near Delhi make headlines in news.
+The long queues of vehicles waiting to enter popular hill stations near Delhi make headlines in news.

 It is the same scene from the last few years but still, the same situation arises year after year.
 A large number of tourist vehicles from other cities chock the roads and create a nuisance for local people.